 DidRoom is an open-source multiplatform and multifunctional Identity DID/SSI wallet, compliant with the W3C-DID and W3C-VC standards and with the current "The European Digital Identity Wallet Architecture and Reference Framework" (EUDI - ARF, version 1.0.0 from January 2023) which is the technical core of the eIDAS 2.0 regulation.
-DidRoom will also have advanced cryptographic and blockchain functions, including signatures, multi-signatures and blockchain interoperability (for Ethereum, Hyperledger Fabric and Sawtooth, and Planetmint).

-CreatorCredentials.cc: Decentralised Issuer Services for Verifiable Creator Credentials
+DidRoom will also have advanced cryptographic and o CreatorCredentials.cc: Decentralised Issuer Services for Verifiable Creator Credentials

 We propose a project to develop a decentralised user-centric digital identity management framework specifically designed for the cultural and creative industries.
-CreatorCredentials.cc will develop a software application and a legal framework that can be used by media organisations to provide services to issue verifiable creator credentials.
+CreatorCredentials.cc will develop a software application and a legal framework that can be used by media organisations to provide services to issue verifiable creator credentials